Anujverma89/cheetsheets/dart.md

 * Value null

 ###### Other types
-* Stream, Future, Object, Enum, Iterable, Never, Dynamic, void
+* Stream, Future, Object, Enum, Iterable, Never, dynamic, void

 * we can add any type of values in List, set, Map if we don't sepcify the type while declaring